 Your FAFSA application will determine if you are eligible for subsidized or unsubsidized federal loans.
 Student borrowers eligible for need-based subsidized Direct Loans will have their interest paid for by the federal government while the student remains enrolled at least half-time.

 All other students, including those who may qualify for only a partially subsidized loan, may apply for the Federal Direct Unsubsidized Loan.
 This has the same terms and conditions except that the student borrower is responsible for the interest that accrues while in school.
 For current interest rate and origination fee information please visit the Federal Student Aid Website.

-Federal Loans are also available for parents to cover a student’s remaining education costs.
-PLUS (Parent Loans for Undergraduate Students) are Federal Direct Loans in which the parent of a dependent student is the applicant/borrower.
+Federal PLUS Loans are also available for parents to cover a student’s remaining education costs.
+PLUS Loans are Federal Direct Loans in which the parent of a dependent student is the applicant/borrower.

-FSW is a federally funded program that provides employment opportunities to students with the highest financial need.
+Federal Work-Study (FWS) is a federally funded program available to FAFSA filers that provides the opportunity for employment to students with the highest financial need.
 The amount a student may earn will be listed on the student's award summary.
-The maximum FWS award is currently $2,700 per academic year.
+The maximum FWS award is currently $3,500 per academic year.
 A FWS award does not guarantee placement in an actual position.

 Work experience is not required to secure a FWS position.
 The money earned is yours to use for out-of-pocket expenses, such as travel, books, and personal care items.
 CSULB students typically work 10-12 hours per week.
 Work-study funds do not reduce your bill with the University.